spdx/spdx-spec/chapters/document-creation-information.md

 * `UUID` is a [universally unique identifier][UUID].
 The UUID could be a version 4 random UUID which can be generated from the [Online UUID Generator][uuid-gen] or a version 5 UUID generated from a sha1 checksum known to be unique for this specific SPDX document version.
 * If the creator does not own their own website, a default SPDX CreatorWebsite and PathToSpdx can be used `spdx.org/spdxdocs`.
 Note that the SPDX documents are not currently stored or accessible on this website.
 The URI is only used to create a unique ID following the above conventions.

-NOTE The URI does not have to be accessible.
+NOTE: The URI does not have to be accessible.
 It is only intended to provide a unique ID.
-In many cases, the URI will point to a web accessible document, but this should not be assumed to be the case.
+In many cases, the URI will point to a Web accessible document, but this should not be assumed to be the case.

 [URI]: https://en.wikipedia.org/wiki/Uniform_Resource_Identifier
 [UUID]: https://en.wikipedia.org/wiki/Universally_unique_identifier